Dance Like No One’s Listening: The Rise of the Silent Disco

 Picture this: you’re in a tent with hundreds of other partygoers, everyone bobbing their heads, waving their arms, and gyrating their bodies to the same beat.
 A DJ in the corner is pumping out house beats with a turntable and a laptop set up.
 It’s late at night, or early in the morning, but energy is high and there’s no sign of stopping.

 If you’ve ever been to a club, a festival or a rave before, this probably sounds pretty familiar.
 But there’s a twist — there’s not a sound to be heard in the room except for the shuffling of feet.
+Enter the silent disco.

 In fact, if you weren’t in the room watching the action, you’d have no idea that there was a raging party happening inside.

-What Is Silent Disco?
+What Is SD?

 So what’s going on here?
 It’s a unique trend on the rave/club scene: silent discos.